MdShahriya/LNODE/TWITTER_API_SETUP.md

 ---

-**Note**: This integration requires active Twitter API credentials.
-Make sure to comply with Twitter's Terms of Service and API usage policies.
+**Note**: This integration requires active X API credentials.
+Make sure to comply with X's Terms of Service and API usage policies.